callingsandesh/Leapfrog-Assignment/Data/3rd Week(OLAP Design)/Day5/docs/documentation.md

 #Proposed ER model of the warehouse
 ![Image](https://github.com/callingsandesh/Leapfrog-Assignment/blob/ETL-Day5/Data/3rd%20Week(OLAP%20Design)/Day5/docs/warehouse(employee%20and%20timesheet).png )

-#  I will describe all the table table creation and respective code to insert the data into the table.
+#  I will describe all the  table creation and respective code to insert the data into the table.
 > `schema\create_table_dim_department.sql
 ```
 CREATE TABLE dim_department(